-WVU and WVU Research Corporation are tax exempt and should not pay tax to in-state vendors.
+Complete the sole source justification form and submit it to the tax to in-state vendors.
 Please remind vendors of tax exempt status before initiating a transaction.
-A copy of the WVU tax-exempt certificate can be found at: http://taxservices.wvu.edu/home/faq_sales_and_use_tax.
+A copy of the WVU tax-exempt certificate can be found at: http://taxservices.wvu.edu/home/faq sales and use tax.